-Caring and compassionate education and civil rights attorneys and advocates helping students achieve their education and civil rights in Washington, D.C., North Carolina, Maryland, and South Carolina.
+Caring and compassionate education and civil rights attorneys and advocates helping students achieve their education and civil rights in Washington, D.C., North Carolina, Maryland, and Virginia.

 If you are a parent of a child with a disability or if your child has been suspended or expelled from school, been bullied, receives English as Second Language services, been denied enrollment or transfer options, or denied access to general education, The Law Offices of Keith L Howard, PLLC can help.
 We have special education attorneys and special education advocates that can support you in disputes over special education, attending IEP meetings, 504 Plan meetings, and general school-based meetings.
 Contact us now at 1-800-341-3931 to determine if you have a case against your school system.

 Our caring and compassionate education attorneys offer skilled representation in cases involving: